 DEPs contact page.

-2017 Radiation Protection Act Report to the General Assembly Pursuant to Act 31 of 2007 (PDF)
+2020 Radiation Protection Act Report of the General Assembly Pursuant to Act 31 of 2007 (PDF)

 TMI Unit-2 License Transfer